Annamalaisaravanan/DC_Motor_Tuning/README.md

 # MATLAB

-This is Tuning of DC motor using PD control.
+This is a Tuning of DC motor using PD controller.
+The proportional and derivative parameters of the controller are adjusted.
 The velocity of the dc motor is a feedback to the circuit.
 So that the motor's rpm is controlled and ended up running at the desired speed.

 ![](images/dc_motor.jpg)